po1sigala/live/01-Class-Content/04-Web-APIs-dev/01-Activities/04-Stu_Traverse-DOM/README.md

 Work with a partner to implement the following user story:

-* As a developer, I want to use JavaScript to dynamically change the style on HTML elements.
+* As a developer, I want to use JavaScript to change the style on HTML elements.

 ## Acceptance Criteria

-* It's done when the article title is 50px.
+* It's done when the article title has a font size of 50px.

 * It's done when the text in the headline `"Welcome to World News"` is white.